IOsonoTAN/koa-firebase-middleware/README.md

 # Koa Firebase Middleware
-A simple middleware for authentication in KOA2 with Firebase, This middleware use the [Firebase Admin](https://github.com/firebase/firebase-admin-node) for verify and authentication from Firebase database.
+A simple middleware for authentication in Koa 2 with Firebase, This library using the [Firebase Admin](https://github.com/firebase/firebase-admin-node) for verify and authentication from Firebase database.

 ## Requires
 * KOA.js version 2